Orkla Mining Company: History

 Following a period of exploration mining at the Løkken Mine, large-scale mining of pyrites was initiated.
-The mining community Løkken Verk was developed in Meldal and the Thamshavn Line (Thamshavnbanen) was constructed for transport of ore to the sea for export.
+The mining community Løkken Verk was developed in Meldal Municipality and the Thamshavn Line (Thamshavnbanen) was constructed for transport of ore to the sea for export.

 In 1931, a smelting plant (now Elkem Thamshavn) at the port of Thamshavn started operations, based on the sulphur extraction process developed by Orkla.

 The Orkla Mining Company was the largest mining company in Norway in the interwar years, and among the world's largest pyrite producers.
 After the closing of mining operations at Løkken Mine in 1987, the company developed into the holding company Orkla Group.